ShemaAxel/LocationSuggestion/README.md

 Used Node JS and the Express library

-Used mLab(Mongo) to implement my own repository containing a list of places (name,lat,long)
+Used google places autocomplete to fetch all the places suggestions and get Each places details(coordinates)

 Used Jasmine js to implement API tests

+Extra:

 Also in addition I did add logging as extra since logs are crucial to an application